EnzoAD/EnzoAD/README.md

-## Hey, how's it going?
-Welcome to my corner of the internet! 👋
+## Hello, how's it going?
+Welcome to my online space! 👋

-I'm Enzo, 22 years old, diving into the world of web development for a little over three years now.
-While I've been tinkering with programming for a bit longer, it was in 2020 that I caught the web bug big time!
-Since then, I've been on a mission to level up my skills and explore new horizons every single day.
+My name is Enzo, I'm 22 years old, and I've been dedicated to the tech field for seven years.
+I completed a technical degree in IT and I'm now finishing my Bachelor's in Information Systems.
+Throughout this journey, I've been constantly improving my skills and seeking new opportunities in software development.
+My goal is to expand my knowledge and take on the challenges of this ever-evolving field.

 [![Mail](https://img.shields.io/badge/email-000000?style=for-the-badge&logo=gmail&logoColor=white)](mailto:enzoalvesdupin@gmail.com)